She’s born in a snowstorm, and her mother names her Irma.

 “Madam Skinner has announced her plans to retire at the end of the school year,” he tells her, casually, as though it’s just another piece of small talk, nothing big, nothing life changing.
 “It appears we are about to be short a librarian.
 I was wondering if you would be interested in the job.”

 When she was thirteen years old, Irma Pince first set foot in the Hogwarts library, and she felt like she was home.
 For the rest of her time at school, she nearly lived in that room.
-She learnt the organisational system off by heart, read books from every section, explored hidden nooks and crannies between the shelves that she doubted anyone else had ever found, discovered a secret, hidden back room between the cracks of two shelves that contained only books dedicated to the keeping of killer bees.
-More than once she slept there.
+She learnt the organisational system off by heart, read books from every section, explored hidden nooks and crannies between the shelves that she doubted anyone else had ever found.
+She discovered a secret, hidden back room between the cracks of two shelves that contained only books dedicated to the keeping of killer bees, and a shelf of novels about House Elfs that only appeared on the second Wednesday of every month, and a loose brick in the wall which when pried out revealed a single Transfiguration textbook from centuries ago.
+More than once she slept there, curled up amongst the stacks.
 And when she left school, she felt a little meaningless, flitted her way between jobs that had as much to do with books as she could find, never falling in love with something, never finding anything that stuck.
 And sometimes she still swears she can smell that gorgeous scent of old paper that she’d become so familiar with in her years at school, sometimes she ghosts her fingers over the spines of her personal book collection and imagines they’re on a shelf stacked fifty feet high.
 Her whole life, Irma has found love in books.
 She’s escaped through them, she’s lived them and breathed them.
 She wants nothing more than to take care of them, to hope they can offer some other poor lonely child the same comfort they have always offered her.

 And all she can say to Albus Dumbledore when he asks just that of her is, “Yes.”